Background pattern

 • if you are allergic to dronedarone or any of the other ingredients of this medicine (listed in section 6),

-• if you have a heart rhythm problem (heart block).
+• if you have a problem with the nerves in your heart (heart block).
 Your heart may beat very slowly or you may feel dizzy.
-If you have had a pacemaker for this problem, you may be able to take MULTAQ,
+If you have had a pacemaker for this problem, you may use MULTAQ,

 • if you have a very slow heart rate (less than 50 beats per minute),

-• if you have a type of atrial fibrillation (AF) called permanent atrial fibrillation.
-In permanent AF, AF has been present for a long time (at least 6 months) and the decision has been made not to restore your heart rhythm to normal sinus rhythm with a treatment called cardioversion,
+• if you have a type of atrial fibrillation called permanent atrial fibrillation.
+In permanent atrial fibrillation, the atrial fibrillation has been present for a long time (at least 6 months) and the decision has been made not to return your heart rhythm to normal with a treatment called cardioversion,

-• if you have instability (falls) in your blood pressure that may cause inadequate blood flow to your organs,
+• if you have instability (drops) in your blood pressure that may cause inadequate blood flow to your organs,

-• if the percentage of blood that leaves your heart with each contraction is too low (a condition called left ventricular dysfunction),
+• if the percentage of blood that leaves your heart each time it contracts is too low (a condition called left ventricular dysfunction),

-• if you have previously taken amiodarone (another antiarrhythmic medication) and had problems with your lungs or liver,
+• if you previously took amiodarone (another anti-arrhythmic medicine) and had lung or liver problems,

--if you take medications for infections (including fungal or HIV infections), allergies, heart rhythm problems, depression, after a transplant (see section "Taking MULTAQ with other medicines".
+• if you are taking medicines for infections (including fungal or HIV infections), allergies, heart rhythm problems, depression, after a transplant (see section "Taking MULTAQ with other medicines".
 This will give you more details on which medicines you cannot take with MULTAQ),

-• if you take dabigatran (see section "Taking MULTAQ with other medicines").
+• if you are taking dabigatran (see section "Taking MULTAQ with other medicines").

-If you can attribute any of the above situations, do not take MULTAQ.
+If any of the above situations apply to you, do not take MULTAQ.

 Warnings and precautions